Everything you need to know about Jarrah

 Jarrah is in durability Class 2 which means it can be expected to last 15 to 40 years for above-ground applications and 15 to 25 years for in-ground applications.
 For the best performance and longevity, it’s important to choose high quality timber products that are optimised for Australian conditions.
 In exterior applications, regular maintenance can extend the life of jarrah cladding and decking.

-Australian jarrah is a sustainable and renewable timber, exclusively sourced from regrowth forests in Western Australia.
+Jarrah is a sustainable, exclusively sourced from regrowth forests in Western Australia.
 Strict regulations are in place to ensure jarrah sustainability is managed in a way that balances ecological, economical socio-cultural factors.

 The guidelines and policies outlined in the The Forest Management Plan and the WA Regional Forest Agreement are regularly reviewed to ensure world-class standards are upheld.
 All native forests that are harvested in Western Australia are regenerated or replanted every year.
-Australian jarrah wood can be recycled and repurposed.
+Jarrah can be recycled and repurposed for other uses.

 Jarrah trees have a relatively slow growth rate and can take 250 to 400 years to reach a 70cm diameter.
 Old growth forests are old areas of forest where the jarrah trees are in the late to over-mature growth stages.
 All old growth forests in Western Australia are protected and no harvesting of jarrah trees occurs in these regions.